 Open Wilderness Huts

 There are five open wilderness huts in the Hossa National Park.
-They can freely be used by all hikers.
+They can be freely used by all hikers.
 They are meant for stays of 1‒2 nights.
 They cannot be booked in advance.
 Room for all at a pinch.

 There are twelve rental huts owned by Metsähallitus in the national park and in the surrounding areas.
 The facilities provided by the huts vary, ranging from small wilderness huts without electricity to large cabins with electricity.
 Further information on the huts is available at the visitor centre, but the huts are booked via the website.

 - Pikku-Hossa, a wilderness hut for two people, at the tip of the Säijynniemi peninsula, on the shore of Lake Kenttäjärvi.
 Bookings on eraluvat.fi

 - Hossanki, a wilderness hut for four people, on the shore of the crystal-clear Lake Iso-Valkeainen.
 Bookings on eraluvat.fi

 - Hirvastupa (accessible to all), a wilderness hut for six people, on the shore of the crystal-clear Lake Iso-Valkeainen.
 Bookings on eraluvat.fi

 - Peurapirtti (accessible to all), a wilderness hut for six people, on the shore of the crystal-clear Lake Iso-Valkeainen.
 Bookings on eraluvat.fi

 - Lounatkoski, a wilderness hut for six people by the Lounatkoski Rapids, a former log floaters' cabin.
 Bookings on eraluvat.fi

 - Hossaari, a wilderness hut for six people on an island of Lake Hossanjärvi.
 Bookings on eraluvat.fi